-Samuel Ward Stanton (1870-1912), a historian and artist, focused his work on American steam vessels.
+ART – A historian and artist, Samuel Ward Stanton (1870-1912) focused his work on American steam vessels.
 Born in Newburgh, New York, at age eighteen, he began reporting for the Seaboard Magazine.
 It succeeded the weekly Nautical Gazette, founded in 1871.

 Samuel Ward Stanton was an associate member of the Society of Naval Architects and Marine Engineers, and in 1909, he served as an aid to the Committee for the Hudson-Fulton Celebration.
 Stanton produced more than 1,000 images, primarily ink on paper of steamships from the northeast and great lakes regions.
 American Steam Vessels, published in 1895, represents a good source of information for many of the ships he drew.
 In 1912, Stanton sought to return home from studying at the Julien Academy in Paris.
 He planned to visit the Alhambra in Spain in preparation for mural work for the new Hudson River steamer, Washington Irving.
 On Wednesday April 10, 1912, Stanton boarded the Titanic at Southhampton, England bound for New York City.
 Like so many others aboard, Stanton died at sea after the Titanic hit an iceberg and sank.

-Click on the images below from American Steam Vessels for a closer look.
+Click on the images below from American Steam Vessels from the Samuel Ward Stanton Collection, SSHSA Archives for a closer look.

 Questions for Further Thought